zeinabourhane/zeinabourhane.github.io/outreach.md

 - Girls in Science (2025): les stéréotypes et comment s'en prémunir, en prenant l'exemple principal des filles dans les sciences et techniques 👉 [See here](https://www.univ-pau.fr/fr/agenda/saps/fete-de-la-science-village-des-sciences-oloron-sainte-marie.html)

-- Women in STEM (2025): University of Pau.
-Participation in a networking event dedicated to women in research, aimed at fostering connections and supporting female researchers (Pau, France).
+- Women in STEM (2025): Participation in a networking event dedicated to women in research, aimed at fostering connections and supporting female researchers (Université de Pau et des Pays de l’Adour).

-- Les Journées Nuées Ardentes (2023): Participation as an instructor in workshops, podcasts, conferences, and debates for both children and adults during the event where participants discovered scientific curiosity laboratories run by researchers and students from the University of Clermont Auvergne (UCA) (Clermont Auvergne, France).
+- Les Journées Nuées Ardentes (2023): Participation as an instructor in workshops, podcasts, conferences, and debates for both children and adults during the event where participants discovered scientific curiosity laboratories run by researchers and students from the University of Clermont Auvergne (UCA) (Clermont Ferrand, France).

 - Fête de la Science (2021): Participation as an instructor in workshops, connecting researchers and the general public.
 The event allows citizens of all ages to discover science through workshops, exhibitions and various experiences (Pau, France).